vineetkothari23/Generalized-pix2pix-GAN-API/README.md

 ```

 #### Using a pretrained model weights
-Download the model weights as .ckpt file in "./model/"
+Download the model weights as .ckpt file in "./model/" and hit the same commands to train and test with the correct root directory.

 ## Results